pr1m0d/ticks-service/README.md

 Requested dependencies have been added into build.gradle hopefully that works out of the box for you!

 # Does this scale?

-I see this task scaled in a event-based distributed system, would not use this code.
+Not really, executuion time increases linearly with number of ticks, a certain degree stability could be reached by observing ticks I/O when the system is up to speed and tune it around the average load value.

-I'm not gonna dive in there but i may imagine: multi source -> queue system -> subscribers "nodes"
+I see this task scaled in a event-based distributed system like: multi source -> queue system -> subscribers nodes

 # Was it fun?

 Yes!
 Thank you, it was very fun!
-I did enjoy the challenge, it's well explained and hides some interesting difficulties.
+I did enjoy the challenge, it's well explained and hides some interesting difficulties in complexity and parallelization.